 Thus the global sections induce a psh function on the total space of $S^m T_X$ for any $m >0$ with analytic singularities.
 The natural projection of the singular part is contained in $X \setminus G\cdot x_0$ which concludes that $T_X$ is strongly psef.

 Now take $G$ to be $(\C^*)^{\oplus r}$ (i.e. $X$ is a toric variety).
-By the work of \cite{Mor96}, we know that for any toric variety, there exists a bimeormorphic model which is projective up to a finite composition of blow-ups of smooth toric centres.
+By the work of \cite{Mor96}, we know that for any toric variety, there exists a bimeromorphic model which is projective up to a finite composition of blow-ups of smooth toric centres.
 In particular, any toric variety is Moishezon.

 On the other hand, by the work of \cite{Dan78}, a toric variety is projective if and only if its associated fan is strongly polytopal.
-This means that there is a simplicial polytope $P$, called a spanning polytope, such that the origin is contained in the interior of $P$ and that the fan is a positive hull of its proper face of $P$.
-It is well known that there exists non strongly polytopal cone in dimension at least 3.
+It is well known that non strongly polytopal cone exists in dimensions at least 3.
 In particular, the corresponding toric variety is not projective.
-We can even choose the fan such that the corresponding toric variety is non singular.
-This only requires that any face $\sigma$ is non singular in the following sense: there exist a $\Z-$basis of the fan $\{n_1, \cdots, n_r\}$ and $s \leq r$ such that $\sigma=\R_{\geq 0} n_1 + \cdots + \R_{\geq 0} n_s$.
-It gives an example of smooth Moishezon toric variety $X$, which is not projective.
+We can even choose the fan such that the corresponding toric variety is non-singular.
+This only requires that any face $\sigma$ is non-singular in the following sense: there exist a $\Z-$basis of the fan $\{n_1, \cdots, n_r\}$ and $s \leq r$ such that $\sigma=\R_{\geq 0} n_1 + \cdots + \R_{\geq 0} n_s$.
+It gives an example of a smooth Moishezon toric variety $X$, which is not projective.